Aloha, Amazon Seller!

 # 3. Audit Report

-What are the Advantages of performing audits with SageAudit?
+What are the Advantages of performing audits?

 Advantage 1.
 It’s Simple

 When you perform an audit of the Amazon seller account, often you need to do a complicated and durable integration.
-With SageAudit’s solution, it’s enough to provide the link to your Amazon store.

 After that, you follow 3 simple steps: conclude the Service agreement, receive an audit report, and pay for the report upon reception.